OpenVIS: Open-vocabulary Video Instance Segmentation: Method

-where $\mathbbm{1}_{[i=j]} \in \{0, 1\}$ is an indicator function evaluating to $1$ if $i=j$.
-This temporal contrastive loss is independent of categories, allowing the rollout tracker to handle open-vocabulary instances.
-Meanwhile, the introduced historical information in this history-aware tracker also addresses the limitation of robustness associated with tracking solely based on the previous frame.
+where $\one{i=j} \in \{0, 1\}$ is an indicator function evaluating to $1$ if $i=j$.
+This process is independent of categories, allowing the rollout tracker to handle open-vocabulary instances.
+Meanwhile, the incorporation of historical information in this history-aware tracker enhances robustness compared to tracking based solely on the previous frame.